 The weather stabilized and rail traffic finally returned to normal by February 6.
 Total snowfall in Buffalo from December 11, 1944 to February 1, 1945, was 90".
 January alone received 50.6", the most ever recorded in one month.
 The temperatures during this period rose above freezing only once or twice.
 Many believed that transferring soldiers with railroad experience made success possible; they received regular railroad pay, plus room and board and their military salary.

-The person who pasted the above photos in a scrapbook wrote in pencil, "A winter not to be forgotten."
+The person who pasted the photos in the scrapbook wrote in pencil, "A winter not to be forgotten."